thorsten/phpMyFAQ/docs/administration.md

 ### 5.4.2 Exports

-You can export your contents of your whole FAQ or just some selected categories into four formats:
+You can export your contents of your whole FAQ or just some selected categories into two formats:

 - a JSON file
 - a PDF file with a table of contents